The query transformation hint (Stmt Transform Hint) allows you to control specific query transformation operations in an SQL query.

 NO_REWRITE |

-Prevents any form of query rewriting. |
+Prohibits any form of query rewriting. |

-NO_REWRITE hint
+NO_REWRITE Hint

 Syntax